NCHC Eligibility Guidelines & Procedure

 The National Christian HomeSchool Championship (NCHC) Events are designed to provide top-quality tournaments for HomeSchool Student-Athletes.
 A series of eligibility rules are designed to ensure that every participant is a HomeSchool Student first and an athlete second.
 As HomeSchool sports continue to grow, the NCHC desires to ensure that the teams participating in the HomeSchool division of the NCHC tournaments do not resemble AAU/Club teams &/or all-star teams.
 These rules are not only meant to keep the playing field level at the National Tournaments but are also designed to protect the reputation of HomeSchool teams on a national and local level.

-Note: The following rules apply to the National Championships and NCHC-sanctioned Regional Tournaments.
+Note: The following rules apply to the National Championships and all NCHC-sanctioned Events (Districts, Regionals, Nationals, etc.)

 All organizations, teams, & programs that attend NCHC events are to use only players that are eligible by NCHC Eligibility Guidelines for all games throughout the year.
 Failure to do so disqualifies a program from attending NCHC Events.
 If you inadvertently use an ineligible player, it is your duty to self-report & self-sanction yourself.